data-apis/array-api/spec/purpose_and_scope.md

 including additional functionality is not recommended as doing so may hinder portability and inter-operation of array libraries within user code.

-### Checking for Compliance
+### Checking an array object for Compliance

 Array-consuming libraries are likely to want a mechanism for determining whether a provided array is specification compliant.
 The recommended approach to check for compliance is by checking whether an array object has an `__array_namespace__` attribute, as this is the one distinguishing feature of an array-compliant object.

 Checking for an `__array_namespace__` attribute can be implemented as a small utility function similar to the following.

 ```python
 def is_array_api_obj(x):